If you’re old enough, the saying used to go: Milk, it does a body good.

 How Much Milk Should You Drink?

-If you do choose to consume dairy, Malik says that one serving a day is a good guideline.
+If you do choose to consume dairy, Malik says that one serving a day is a good baseline amount.
 Ashley Koff, RDN, CEO of The Better Nutrition Program, agrees.
 She tells clients who opt to include dairy in their diets to “accessorize” meals with it—say, one slice of cheese on a sandwich or a splash of milk in your coffee.

-Why You Shouldn’t Overdo It On Dairy
+What Happens if You Overdo It On Dairy

 Assuming you like milk and aren’t allergic to it, most experts say it’s fine and arguably even healthy to continue drinking it—at least in moderation.